AdobeDocs/certification.en/help/certifications/restart-program.md

 * Complete the requirements before the deadline
 * Act now to take advantage of this opportunity to earn a new certification for free.

 View your profile history to see if you eligible for this program.
-If you see (add what they will see here) you know you are eligible for this program.
+If you see (add what they see) you are eligible for this program.

 [!BADGE My Profile]{type=Informative url="https://www.certmetrics.com/adobe/candidate/requirements.aspx newtab=true"}